Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/03_hellonf.md

         ```groovy title="hello-world.nf" hl_lines="1-3"
         /*
-         * Use echo to print 'Hello World!' to standard out
+         * Use echo to print 'Hello World!' to a text file
          */
         process SAYHELLO {
         <truncated>